Nancy Carline: Biography

-In the late 1930s both Nancy and Richard Carline were active in helping refugees from Nazi Germany settle in London and during the Second World War, she worked as an art teacher at a school in Purley, while continuing to paint.
+In the late 1930s both Nancy and Richard Carline were active in helping refugees from Nazi Germany settle in London.
+During the Second World War, she worked as an art teacher at a school in Purley, while continuing to paint.
 She continued to show at the New English Art Club, which had been founded in 1886 as a pro-French counter-influence to the stuffiness of the Royal Academy; but with a fine indifference to history, she showed at RA summer shows as well.
-Among her war-time paintings were Soho in War-time and a depiction of the celebrations at the end of the conflict in Europe, VE Night.
+Among her war-time paintings were Soho in War-time and VE Night, a depiction of the celebrations at the end of the conflict in Europe.
 She remained an advocate of art education throughout her life.
 The couple served as art examiners for the University of Cambridge Local Examinations Syndicate from 1955 to 1974 and travelled extensively in Asia and Africa in that role.
 They also painted in Mexico and Venice and worked together on a book, Paint they Must, on art education.

 Nancy Carline exhibited regularly with the Royal Academy, the London Group during the 1930s and from 1957 to 1959, the New English Art Club, the Artists' International Association, and the Wildenstein Gallery in 1946.
 Carline's work featured in a number of Carline family exhibitions including The Carline Family in 1977 at the Leicester Galleries in London and The Spencers and the Carlines which toured in 1980.
 A retrospective of her life's work was held at the Camden Arts Centre and she was made an Honorary Life-Member of the NEAC in 1989.
 After Richard died in 1980, she moved from Hampsted to Oxford to be closer to her son Francis in Wallingford.
 She continued to paint, including seascapes painted on the Isle of Portland during summer holidays with Francis and his family.
 Carline died in a nursing home in Wallingford in 2004.